 She holds graduate degrees in Science (Psychology), Information Technology (Systems Analysis) and a Master’s Degree in Commerce.
 Ms Pino is also a Graduate of the Australian Institute of Company Directors and a Harvard Alumnus.

-Anna is CEO of Lighthouse Business Innovation Centre in Canberra, a unique and well respected business accelerator providing educational services, business advice and investment assistance to start ups through to mature and established companies.
+Anna is CEO of Lighthouse Business Innovation Centre in Canberra, a unique and well respected business accelerator providing financial support, educational services, business advice and investment assistance to start-ups through to mature and established companies across Australia.

 Anna also serves on a number of other not-for-profit and start up boards.
 Anna’s interest in diabetes stems from personal experience and a desire to improve both the understanding of the disease and the lives of those affected by it.

 Bruce Hayman was appointed Vice President of Diabetes NSW & ACT in November 2010, having served as a board member since November 2006.